adonisjs/v5-docs/content/guides/fundamentals/application.md

 Whereas running the `node ace repl` command boots the application in the **repl** environment.
 All other commands boot the application in the **console** environment.

 The environment of the application plays an essential role in deciding which actions to perform.
-For example, The **web** environment does not register or boot the ace providers.
+For example, The **web** environment does not register or boot the Ace providers.

 You can access the current environment of the application using the `environment` property.
 Following is the list of known application environments.

 - `web` environment refers to the process started for the HTTP server.
-- `console` environment refers to the ace commands except for the repl command.
+- `console` environment refers to the Ace commands except for the REPL command.
-- `repl` environment refers to the process started using node ace repl command.
+- `repl` environment refers to the process started using node ace REPL command.
 - `test` environment is reserved for the future when AdonisJS will have the inbuilt test runner.

 ```ts